ci-compass/cicf/week05-containers-and-debugging/README.md

 python3
 ```

-Also by default containers have no network access.
+Also, by default, containers have no network access.

 ### Object Store

 We are going to run a service using docker.

-This is something called a object store, which we will visit when we
+This is something called an object store, which we will visit when we
 talk about cloud computing.
 For now the important thing is that we
 will run it inside a container.